ainc/ainc-2018/_notes/weekofcode.md

 ### What you will do this week

 * Learn basic Computer Science concepts
-* Write code in C#, HTML, CSS, and JavaScript
+* Write code in HTML, CSS, and JavaScript
-* Build iOS and Android mobile apps with Thunkable
+* Build iOS/Android mobile apps with Thunkable
 * Design and Publish your own Website
-* Create your own Video Game with Unity 3D
+* Create your own Video Game with Construct 3
 * Receive 1-on-1 support from our instructional team
 * Share a project presentation with peers and parents